Crystal Springs Surgical Associates - San Mateo San Francisco Weight Loss Surgery

 There are many weight loss program support groups provided to patients with excellent opportunities to discuss their personal and professional issues.
 Weight loss surgery will not resolve immediate existing emotional issues or heal the years of damage that obesity might have inflicted on your well being.

 Dr. Feng has resources to assist you with short term and long term questions and needs.
-Crystal Springs Surgical Associates has ongoing post-surgical support groups to produce the greatest level of success for our patients.
+Dr. Feng has ongoing post-surgical support groups moderated by our psychologist or behaviorist and dieticians to produce the greatest level of success for our patients.

 The Importance of Support from friends and family: